Kyle Bonsignore

-Kyle Bonsignore (born December 8, 1988) is an American professional stock car racing driver who competes full-time in the NASCAR Whelen Modified Tour, driving the No. 22 for his own team.
+Kyle Bonsignore (born December 8, 1988) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 22 for his own team.

 Bonsignore is the cousin of multi-time Modified Tour champion Justin Bonsignore.

 Bonsignore has also competed in series such as the now defunct NASCAR Whelen Southern Modified Tour, the Modified Racing Series, the Tri-Track Open Modified Series, and the PASS South Super Late Model Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)